james1986projects/DevOpsAWS/README.md

 - Infrastructure as Code using Terraform
 - Deployment to ECS Fargate with ALB routing
 - CloudWatch log aggregation
 - Modular and production-ready structure
+- DynamoDB for backend data

 ---